zzzprojects/docs/entityframework.net/pages/querying-data/linq-prevent-sql-injection.md

 ---
 PermaID: 1000080
 Title: Entity Framework Prevent SQL Injection with LINQ
 MetaDescription: Unlock the power of Entity Framework by understanding how LINQ prevents SQL injection.
-Learn how LINQ query work and how it can prevent your code from malicious code.
+Learn how LINQ queries work and how they can protect your code from malicious input.
-LastMod: 2023-02-26
+LastMod: 2025-06-17
 Tags: query
 ---

 # Entity Framework Prevent SQL Injection with LINQ

-## Do LINQ is SQL Injection safe?
+## Is LINQ safe from SQL Injection?

-SQL injection is a code injection technique used to attack data-driven applications, and that might destroy your database.
+SQL injection is a code injection technique used to attack data-driven applications, which might destroy your database.
 It is one of the most common web hacking techniques placing malicious code in SQL statements, via web page input.

 Now the question is will using LINQ to SQL help prevent SQL injection?